 What to expect:

 This is not a horse training clinic, although many problems in horse training actually originate with rider problems.
 Horses brought in for the riding portions should be capable of working reliably under saddle at a walk and trot (or similar gait) in a small group of other riders in an enclosed arena.
 If you have a horse that may not be ready for this, we strongly advise you to use one of our dependable school horses so your attention can be directed to yourself without distraction.
-Our horses will give you good quality feedback on the changes you are focusing on making in your habits and awareness.
-This will let you relax and devote your full efforts to the topics as they are presented.

 The time schedule is tentative, but we will do our very best to stay on schedule.
 We will start by 8:30 daily and will try to finish by 4:30.
 We ask for your help in this effort by being in charge of getting yourself to the facility on time, and moving to the next activity promptly during the day.
 We have a lot of information on the planned syllabus and would like to get as much covered as we can!
 Lunch is offered on site as are snacks and drinks during the day.
 You are also welcome to bring your own, especially if you have dietary restrictions.
 Dress for safety and comfort.
 Our arena is covered but not fully enclosed or heated.
 Classroom and meeting spaces are indoors and climate controlled.
 Seating during clinic hours is provided.